iuliet716/flash-attention-cuda-from-scratch/docs/05_vectorized_load.md

 # Step 5.
-Coalescing + Vectorized Load
+Vectorized Load

 ## What this step implements